 A simple way to decide whether retirement could be right for you is to consider whether you’re truly happy with your life right now.

 Do you enjoy your job?
 Do you love going in and seeing your colleagues every day?
 Is your role bringing value to your life?
 What are the physical implications of your job?
-Does it leave you feeling run down and tired?
+Does it leave you feeling run-down and tired?
 Or does it keep you active?

-How you answer these questions can be an important part of deciding whether you really want or need your life to change, and what your reasons for retiring would be.
-It can also help to identify areas of your life that you feel need improvement and decide whether retirement is the best solution.
+How you answer these questions can be an important part of deciding whether you really want your life to change, and what your reasons for retiring would be.
+It can also help to identify areas of your life that you feel need improvement and whether retirement is the best solution.

 For example, if you love your job and would be sad to give it up, but you’re regularly feeling burnt out, perhaps you could have a conversation with your manager about cutting down your hours or hiring more team members if you’re short-staffed.